Crofton Park: Cultural life and leisure

-Eating, drinking and nightlife

-The area offers a good range of places to eat without the need to travel into Central London.
-The Brockley Jack provides pub meals, while you can find jerk straight off the drum at the nearby Jerk Garden, and traditional curries and sambals at the Malaysian Deli.
-A short walk northwards along the Brockley Road leads to Brockley's Rock fish and chip restaurant.
-Head less than ten minutes in the other direction for places to eat at Brockley Rise in Honor Oak, including the award-winning Babur modern Indian restaurant and traditional Italian cooking at Le Querce.

-Babur, Brockley Rock and Brockley Jack all provide takeaway meals – Babur's dedicated takeaway branch has its own menu and operates from premises opposite the Brockley Jack.
-There are also several other Indian and Chinese takeaway outlets in the area.

-For a daytime coffee and snack in retro 1950s surroundings, the high street features Arlo & Moe's (for sandwiches and light meals) and Pat-a-Cakes (having grown out of the Brick Lane cupcakes stall).

-The Brockley Jack stages a number of themed evenings including quiz nights.
-For a cosy evening, try Mr Lawrence's Wine Bar, which imports an excellent range of wines and ales.
-Its neighbouring premises is the London Beer Dispensary, a bar specialising in real ales brewed by micro-breweries.

-The Jam Circus pub was refurbished in 2013.

 Brockley Jack Theatre

 When the rebuilt Brockley Jack pub opened in 1898, it had a large function room at the rear of the building.
 The room has been used variously as a dance hall, a snooker room and a music venue, and by the 1980s, as nothing much at all.
 A small group of local actors, David Kincaid, Peter Rocca and Michael Bottle, hit upon the idea of staging dramatic productions in this back room.
 So, in 1993, the first of these ventures took place: 'An evening with Chekhov', featuring two one-handers, 'On the harmfulness of tobacco' and 'Swan Song'.
 David and Michael starred and Peter directed.

 There was no finance and virtually no facilities but the short run proved a big success, especially with local people.

 Gradually, finance was secured and with the help of the brewery, Greene King, the room has been transformed over the years into the vibrant little theatre, fully equipped, that it now is.
 It has now become a hub of local creativity, staging plays as diverse as 'Julius Caesar', 'Of Mice and Men', 'She Stoops to Conquer' and 'Lilies'.
 New writing is fostered by in regular workshops, part of the 'Write Now Festival'.
 Artistic Director Kate Bannister and Theatre Manager Karl Swinyard were awarded Best Venue Directors in the Fringe Report Awards 2011.

-For more details, see the Brockley Jack Theatre website.